Kyuu-Ji/htb-write-up/ctf/write-up-ctf.md

 - %255a = *
 - %255c = \

-Looking at these characters it becomes clear that these are often used in **LDAP queries**!
+Looking at these characters it becomes clear that these are used in **LDAP queries**!